 Along with the right hardware, you also need content that supports spatial audio.
 For example, if you are looking for music at Apple’s own store or on Apple Music, look for the icon that indicates support for Dolby Atmos.
 This guarantees that Apple’s own content will play with spatial audio, whether you are streaming it or downloading it to your own library.
 If you previously downloaded a song that’s now available in Dolby Atmos, delete it and download it again to get the version that supports spatial audio.

 Apple also has plenty of dedicated playlists with music that is guaranteed to have spatial audio, so you can always search these for more information.
+In 2022, Apple also released Apple Music Sessions for subscribers, which are live releases only available on Apple music.
+All Apple Music Sessions are created in specialized studios and support spatial audio.

 When it comes to other content, specific apps will need to support Dolby Atmos and work with Apple’s spatial audio.
 The good news is that many popular apps are offering this support, including Netflix, Disney+, HBO Max, Vudu, and of course Apple TV.